 Zombies of Mora Tau

 Problem is, they don't really prowl.
 They stiffly propel themselves in painstakingly slow steps, wrapped in old sailor-outfits right out of a Popeye cartoon, garnished with seaweed.
-And they're slow, much like most of the plot progression
+And they're slow, just like the progression of the plot.

 Allison Hayes (she of the famous Attack of the 50 Foot Woman) is perhaps the most well known member of the cast (though Gregg Palmer, as deep-sea diver Jeff Clark, has a long list of Cowboy work to his credit, in particular 6 films with John Wayne).